There are so many ways you can set up a coffee bar at home, you can use your kitchen counter, a cabinet or a rolling cart! Time to be inspired!

 Think about glass jars for storing coffee beans and sugar, a serving tray if you’re not having a trolley, ad of course some nice cups and some pretty napkins.

+milk frother, and a bean grinder.
 Coffee Wall Art

 Make a statement by using chalkboard paint on the wall behind your coffee bar.
 You can use it for writing up your favorite coffee recipes.